heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 chapter, add the same containers as mentioned before as services to your Docker Compose file:

+- A unicast emitter with the following configuration:
+  - Delay: 0 seconds
+  - Frequency: 5 seconds
+  - Host: `unicast-receiver-1`
+  - Port: `9876`
-- A broadcast emitter
+- A broadcast emitter with the following configuration:
+  - Delay: 5 seconds
+  - Frequency: 30 seconds
+  - Host: `255.255.255.255`
+  - Port: `9876`
-- A multicast emitter
+- A multicast emitter with the following configuration:
+  - Delay: 10 seconds
+  - Frequency: 15 seconds
+  - Host: `239.1.1.1`
+  - Port: `9876`
+  - Network interface: `eth0` (the default network interface of the container)
-- A unicast emitter
+- Two unicast receivers with the following configuration:
+  - Unicast receiver 1:
+    - Port: `9876`
+  - Unicast receiver 2:
+    - Port: `9876`
-- Two broadcast receivers
+- Two broadcast receivers with the following configuration:
+  - Broadcast receiver 1:
+    - Port: `9876`
+  - Broadcast receiver 2:
+    - Port: `9876`
-- Three multicast receivers
+- Three multicast receivers with the following configuration:
-- Two unicast receivers
+  - Multicast receiver 1:
+    - Host: `239.1.1.1`
+    - Port: `9876`
+    - Network interface: `eth0` (the default network interface of the container)
+  - Multicast receiver 2:
+    - Host: `239.1.1.1`
+    - Port: `9876`
+    - Network interface: `eth0` (the default network interface of the container)
+  - Multicast receiver 3:
+    - Host: `239.1.1.2`
+    - Port: `9876`
+    - Network interface: `eth0` (the default network interface of the container)

 Here is a template that can help you: